johnbalvin/marcopolo/readme.md

       stopOnASNFound := true // it will stop once an IP is found on an ASN number, still will search on others ASN input.SearchByKeywords(stopOnASNFound, threadsKeywords, threadsSSLVerification, tcpTimeout, sslTimeout, asnPath, outputFolder)
       //Uncoment in case you need an IP with valid SSL certificate
-      //	stopOnSSlFound := true // it will stop once a valid SSL for that domain is found
+      //stopOnSSlFound := true // it will stop once a valid SSL for that domain is found
-      //	input.SearchBySSLCertificatesOnly(stopOnSSlFound, threadsNumber, sslTimeout, asnPath, outputFolder)
+      //input.SearchBySSLCertificatesOnly(stopOnSSlFound, threadsNumber, sslTimeout, asnPath, outputFolder) }
-   }

 ```